MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 You encountered an error while trying to connect.

-> **The Analytics Service is in preview and only available to select customers of Visual Studio Team Services at this time.** If your account has been enabled please contact the Microsoft employee who set up the service for assistance.
+> **The Analytics Service is in preview and only available to select customers of VSTS at this time.** If your account has been enabled please contact the Microsoft employee who set up the service for assistance.

 **A:** Data Connector is built on top of the Analytics Service, which is currently in the preview stage.